Frequently Asked Questions

 Our Educational Materials list some of the generic risks of investing.
 The information each business provides should also include business-specific risks.

 When you click on a business, you’ll see a lot of information right away.
 For more information, you can navigate to financial information, business plans, risk factors, certain SEC filings, and other detailed information.
-You can also use the chat room to ask questions directly to the owner of the business.
+You can also use the discussion section to ask questions directly to the owner of the business.

 In most cases, you will report your income as interest (Note: this only applies to debt investments).
+You will be able to see the breakdown of principal and interest in your repayments at the beginning of each year in your Annual Summary.
+Note that Mainvest does not provide tax documentation nor tax advice.
 You should consult the terms of the securities in question with your tax advisers for more information.